alexakreizinger/ps2hackswiki/docs/software/create-drive-partitions.md

 1. Plug the FMCB card into the memory card slot and boot up the PS2.

+    !!! info "uLaunchELF/wLaunchELF"

+        If you have not launched the PS2 with the FMCB card inserted before you will notice some apps have been added to the home menu.
+One of these will be named `uLaunchELF` or its newer version, `wLaunchELF`.
+This app can browse files and launch executables on the PS2, specifically `.elf` files.

-1. Launch `uLaunchELF` from the main menu.
+1. Launch `uLaunchELF`/`wLaunchELF` from the main menu.

     <figure markdown="span">
       ![drive_partition_0](../assets/drive_partition_0.png){ width="500" }
     </figure>

-1. In this menu, circle advances and triangle goes back.
+1. In this menu, the circle is used to select.
 Press circle to advance to the `FileBrowser`.

     <figure markdown="span">
       ![drive_partition_1](../assets/drive_partition_1.png){ width="500" }
     </figure>

 1. Use d-pad to navigate to `MISC/` and press circle to select it.

+    1. If you mistakenly select the wrong folder, press the triangle button to return to the higher directory.

     <figure markdown="span">
       ![drive_partition_2](../assets/drive_partition_2.png){ width="500" }